Severine-N/grainedefood/README.md

 # Graine de Food
-**_MVP built in 4 weeks by an Agile team of 4 fullstack Javascript developers, all trained at Ecole O'Clock._**
+**_E-commerce website built in 4 weeks by an Agile team of 4 fullstack Javascript developers, all trained at Ecole O'Clock._**

 This project was showcased on YouTube on May 4, 2021.
-The video is in French but you can see our website in action. **Click on the below image to watch the presentation** (starts at 41:11 and lasts about 15 minutes):
+The video is in French but you can see our MVP in action. **Click on the below image to watch the presentation** (starts at 41:11 and lasts about 15 minutes):

 [![Homepage Screenshot](screenshots/homepage.png)](http://www.youtube.com/watch?feature=player_embedded&v=fV3c4FJqlBM?t=2471)

 ## Goal of the project
-___

 Graine de Food was created for French content creator [Graine de Magie](https://www.instagram.com/grainedemagie/?hl=fr "Link to Graine de Magie Instagram Page").
 She wanted an **e-commerce platform** where she could sell local food in subscription boxes to her followers.
 She gave us free rein to build the website from scratch.

 ![Concept Screenshot](screenshots/concept.png "Graine de Food - Concept Page Screenshot")

 ## Technologies
-___

 Graine de Food was built with the following technologies:
 * Frontend: React and Redux